About Dennis

 Family

 Being a stay-at-home Dad is Dennis’ primary job before being a professional athlete.
 Dennis and his wife, Krista, are proud parents of a daughter and son who are both in elementary school.
 You can find Dennis at home playing with his kids, making dinners, doing laundry, and fortunately, no longer changing diapers.
 Dennis and Krista are passionate about getting their kids outdoors and instilling an outdoor ethos into their mindset.
-The Connors family can often be found riding bikes, paddle boarding (well, Dennis sits in a kayak), rock climbing, downhill skiing in Bend and Lake Tahoe, and a family favorite Nordic skiing.
+The Connors family can often be found riding bikes, paddle boarding (well, Dennis sits in a kayak), rock climbing, and downhill skiing in Bend and Lake Tahoe.

 Cycling